2018 | Doctor of Philosophy (by Publication) - Deakin University, Australia

 Zeunert, J. (ed.)
 (2012) Victoria Square/Tarntanyagga; Environmentally Sustainable Design, Melbourne: TiCkLe/Taylor Cullity Lethlean.

-Zeunert, J. & Court, T. (2022) Translating unique agricultural precedents into public urban agriculture design, In Droege, P. (Ed) Urban Agriculture and Regional Food Systems, Elsevier.
+Zeunert, J. & Court, T. (2023) Translating unique agricultural precedents into public urban agriculture design, In Droege, P. (Ed) Urban and Regional Agriculture: Building Resilient Food Systems, London: Academic Press/Elsevier, 431-456.

 Zeunert, J. & Freestone, R. (2022) From rural lands to agribusiness precincts: agriculture in metropolitan Sydney 1948-2018, In: Brisotto, C. & Lemes de Oliveira, F. (eds.)
 Re-imaging Resilient Food Landscapes - Perspectives from Planning History, Cham, Switzerland: Springer: 247-272.